For Institutions

 Public verification.

-External verification is handled by a separate public verifier at verify.authenticmemory.org.
-Anyone can submit a hash, a GPR file, or a record identifier and see the institution's name, the timestamp, the Bitcoin block reference, and the Merkle root.
-The Signing Officer's name is never exposed publicly — the institution is the entity that signs; the officer is its representative.
-The institution decides which record-level metadata is shown alongside the proof.
+External verification runs on the live public verifier at verify.authenticmemory.org (opens in a new tab).
+Anyone can drop in a file (it never leaves the browser; only its fingerprint is checked) or open a record link, and see the institution's name, the timestamp, the Bitcoin block reference, and the Merkle root.
+The Signing Officer's name is never shown publicly: signatures are made in the institution's name.
+The institution also chooses which record-level metadata appears next to the proof.

 Cost.

-Fees cover integration, collection processing, and ongoing anchoring.
-They are not a licence to use the proofs, which are permanent and unconditional once anchored.
+Fees are not a licence to use the proofs, which are permanent and unconditional once anchored.
 The pricing is structured for compatibility with public-sector grant programmes (DFG, BKM, EU Horizon, foundation funding); cost and impact breakdowns for funding applications are provided on request.

-Integration design and implementation.
-Hardware tokens and institutional onboarding.
-Full collection processing and GPR construction.
-Anchoring of the complete initial batch.
-Three months of technical support.
+One-time integration covers integration design and implementation, hardware tokens and institutional onboarding, full collection processing and GPR construction, anchoring of the complete initial batch, and three months of technical support.

-GPR construction for newly ingested material.
-Continued anchoring of new batches.
-Signing Portal access.
-Index hosting and registry listing.
-Technical support and version updates.
+Annual anchoring covers GPR construction and anchoring for newly ingested material, Signing Portal access, index hosting and registry listing, technical support and version updates.

 Frequently asked.